smirnoffs/quepid-es-proxy/README.md

 -p 5000:5000 \
 quay.io/amboss-mededu/quepid_es_proxy
 ```
 The proxy is now available with basic auth now on `http://username_is_here:password_is_here@localhost:5000/`.
-Use this address in Quepid insted of Elasticsearch.
+Use this address in Quepid instead of Elasticsearch.

 If you run Elasticsearch locally in Docker, use Docker DNS in `ES_HOST`.
 You might also need to specify a Docker network in which Elasticsearch is running.
 ```bash
 docker run \